CloudLabs-MOC/CloudLabs-SEED/Web Security/Shellshock Attack/Shellshock-Attack.md

 from the shell at the other end, and sends whatever is typed by the attacker to the shell, over the network connection.
-A commonly used program by attackers is netcat, which, if running with the "-l" option, becomes a TCP server that listens for a connection on the specified port.
+A commonly used program by attackers is _netcat_, which, if running with the _"-l"_ option, becomes a TCP server that listens for a connection on the specified port.
 This server program basically prints out whatever is sent by the client, and sends to the client whatever is typed by the user running the server.
-In the following experiment, netcat(ncfor short) is used to listen for a connection on port 9090 (let us focus only on the first line).
+In the following experiment, _netcat_(ncfor short) is used to listen for a connection on port _9090_ (let us focus only on the first line).
 ```
 Attacker(10.0.2.6):$ nc -nv -l 9090  <- **Waiting for reverse shell**